$5.1 Million Settlement for Former Red Sox Pitcher Bobby Jenks

 2019 Medical Malpractice Settlement

-Improperly performed back spine surgery at MGH leads to career-ending disability
+Improperly performed back spine surgery at MGH leads to career-ending disability for professional athlete

 May 2019 — Suffolk Superior Court